timothypratley/justice/README.md

     (map :entity/name (ancestor 1))
     ;=> ("Grandmother" "Mother")

+The input `1` is the entity id of "Justice".
+The results is 2 entities.
+Their names are "Grandmother" and "Mother".
+They are the ancestors of "Justice."

 Entities only pull attributes when you access them.
 To realize all attributes, use `d/touch`.
 When following relations, the result is another Entity.